2025 Women's Rugby World Cup

 The 2025 Women's Rugby World Cup was the tenth edition of the Women's Rugby World Cup, the quadrennial world championship for national rugby union teams, organised by World Rugby.
 It was held in England between 22 August and 27 September 2025.
-The opening game took place at the Stadium of Light, with the final was held at Twickenham Stadium.
-The event returned to its traditional 4-year cycle following the 2021 Women's Rugby World Cup (as Rugby World Cup) postponed until 2022 due to the COVID-19 pandemic. won the competition, beating 33–13 in the final.
+The opening game took place at the Stadium of Light, while the final was held at Twickenham Stadium.
+The event returned to its traditional four-year cycle following the 2021 Women's Rugby World Cup (as Rugby World Cup), which was postponed until 2022 due to the COVID-19 pandemic.
+England won the competition, beating Canada 33–13 in the final.